 - Offer to go grocery shopping for the family.

-- Organize/schedule cards, gifts, and visits – particularly after the initial shock wears off.
+- Organize/schedule cards, gifts, and visits–especially after the initial shock wears off.

 - Set up a CaringBridge or Lotsa Helping Hands website for the family to communicate more easily.